 The Religious Minorities master’s programme is experience-based and dedicated to exploring religious minorities in their religious, socio-political and cultural surroundings across time and space.
 The programme aims to give its attending students an in-depth understanding of the the significance of religious minorities issues in contemporary cultural and political contexts.
 This is a full-time or part-time online Master’s programme.

-Contact: Professor Michael Stausberg
+Contact: Michael Stausberg

 Relevant research milieus at UiB